martyboggs/threejs-world/_posts/2016-12-23-build-a-star-wars-droid-in-three-js.md

 title: Build a Star Wars Droid in Three.js
 example: ex1-2
 image: bb8one.png
+author: Marty Boggs
 category: Tutorials
-tags: [intermediate, featured]
+tags:
-author: Marty Boggs
+-  beginner
+-  featured
 ---

 I just saw Rogue One, so this next example features a Star Wars like droid.
 BB-8 may be your only hope...
 <!--more-->

 This tutorial will show you how to put spheres in your project and how to create UV maps that wrap over them.
-To get started, we'll use this [basic template](/threejs-world-blank-template.html) that I use in a lot of posts.
-You can right-click and save the template to follow along.
+To get started, we'll use this <a href="/threejs-world-blank-template.html" download="threejs-world-{{page.example}}.html">basic template</a> that I use in a lot of posts.
+Open the template to follow along.

 To get images onto the canvas, they need to be loaded in using a TextureLoader which can be instantiated once and then reused.